roygroothulze/CBSwiftExtension/README.md

 Package made by: [CodeBlock](www.codeblock.nl)

 ## Availability
-This package is compatible with iOS 15 and MacOS 12
+This package is compatible with iOS 15 MacOS 12 and WatchOS 8